Three Ways Facility Condition Assessments Help You Today

 FCAs should be conducted on a regular basis, completed approximately every three years.
 You may also elect to conduct an FCA for a portion of your overall facility portfolio annually, depending on how many different buildings you manage.

-Partnering with a service provider who specializes in FCAs, especially for a given industry or building type, can help ensure accuracy, organization, and thoroughness of the results.
-A FCA team can be comprised of a stand-alone service provider or a combination of architectural, engineering, and energy efficiency experts, or an asset management firm.
+Partnering with a service provider who specializes in FCAs, especially for a given industry or building type, can help ensure the accuracy, organization, and thoroughness of the results.
+An FCA team can be comprised of a stand-alone service provider or a combination of architectural, engineering, and energy efficiency experts, or an asset management firm.
 Firms with a multi-disciplinary approach and composition of team members with varying areas of expertise are best positioned to deliver the most effective FCA services and provide organizations with the necessary facility data to make strategic decisions.

 Your FCA service provider will need to gather information about your building’s original construction and any renovations or upgrades that have been performed over its lifespan.
 Often, an estimate of probable costs associated with potential projects is developed to aid in budgeting and planning.
 Be sure to gather all documentation needed for this step, including: